openssl/tools/HOWTO-make-a-release.md

 If there is a Security Advisory then copy it into the news/secadv directory.

+*Do* send the commits to the reviewer and await their approval.

 Commit your changes, but *do not push* them to the website repo at this stage.
-(the public repo being `openssl-git@git.openssl.org:openssl-web.git`)
+(the website repo being `openssl-git@git.openssl.org:openssl-web.git`)

-*Do* send the commits to the reviewer and await their approval.

 # Publish the release